 Caring.com

 Multiple Locations

 PACE combines Medicare and Medicaid to provide an all-around care service within the home.
-Caregivers experiencing stress should contact their doctor (or their loved one's doctor), who can write them a "prescription" for respite care services delivered by PACE.
+Caregivers experiencing stress can contact their doctor (or their loved one's doctor) to receive a "prescription" for respite care services delivered by PACE.

+Caring.com